 Although Jill was mortified when I first asked if I could publish what she wrote, I’m really thankful she eventually let me.

-I think her story perfectly captures the epiphany that each of us likely had at some point and also highlights the importance of letting your loved ones follow their own financial paths.
+I think her story perfectly captures the epiphany that each of us likely had at some point and also highlights the importance of letting your loved ones follow their own journey.

-Now that our financial paths have finally merged, I’m even more excited about the future that awaits us!
+Now that our financial paths have finally merged though, I’m even more excited about the future!